Travel guide to the top of Cerro Uturuncu

-Cerro Uturuncu, (also known as Uturunku or Uturunco) is a stratovolcano in southwestern Bolivia, located in the Potosí Department, Sur Lípez Province, San Pablo de Lípez Municipality.
-At an elevation of 6.008m (19,711ft) it's one of the highest motorable road passes of the world.
+Cerro Uturuncu is a stratovolcano located in the Potosí Department of Bolivia.
+A minor gravel road climbs up to 6.008m (19,711ft) above sea level.
+It’s one of the highest roads in the world.
 The biggest problem is the extremely low oxygen for engine combustion.

-Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, it is important when driving in these conditions to be prepared.
-All reports agree that the road is only rideable to a few hundred altitude meters below the summit.
+Set high in the Bolivian Altiplano, all reports agree that the road is only rideable to a few hundred meters below the summit.
 Respective information varies from 5,200 meters to 5,900 meters.
-As the old mine is no longer in operation the road ismeanwhile blocked up by landslides.
-The road is blocked to motor vehicles from about 5550 m by a landslide that occurred a few years ago, and although there is a 5,760m "pass" between Uturunco's two summits, it is a cul-de-sac that leads only to a mine.
+Satellite pictures clearly show the interrupted runway leading to an elevation of around 5,700 meters.
+At this elevation, motor vehicles are blocked by a landslide that occurred a few years ago, and although there is a 5,760m "pass" between Uturunco's two summits, it is a cul-de-sac that leads only to a mine.
 Still, a French team evidently managed to cycle and/or push their bicycles to Uturunco's summit.